Tuition Exchange Eligibility Guidelines

 - In the case of retirement, reduction in work force or other mitigating circumstances around TE eligibility and employment, contact Human Resources regarding next steps.

 - In the case of the deceased employee, contact Human Resources regarding tuition benefit options.

-- Wentworth has an official TE award application, available online.
+- Wentworth has an official TE award application, which you can get by visiting Human Resources.
 This is the application required for TE applicants to be considered.